vicb1/miscellaneous-notes/cheap-computer-build.md

 # cheap-computer-build

-I was able to create this PC build for ~$400, which is a steal compared to [similarly spec'ed COTS options](https://www.newegg.com/p/pl?N=100897449%20601195636&Order=PRICE)
+I was able to create this PC build for ~$400, which is a steal compared to [similarly spec'ed COTS options](https://www.newegg.com/p/pl?N=100897449%20601195636&Order=PRICE).
+This build is based on a Dell Optiplex MT (~$100) which provides descent savings compared to a regular PC build where you'd have to buy a separate case/motherboard/processor (~$250).

 ![image](https://raw.githubusercontent.com/vicb1/miscellaneous-notes/master/cheap-computer-build-2.jpg)